 Ticlopidine is also used together with other medicines to prevent blood clots in people who have had stents inserted into their heart arteries.

 Take Ticlopidine exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-This medicine must be taken regularly for it to be effective.
-Continue taking Ticlopidine even when you feel better.
+Ticlopidine must be taken regularly for it to be effective.
+Continue taking this medicine even when you feel better.
 Do not stop taking it unless instructed by your doctor.